 One of our readers, Simon Speich sent me an interesting article that compares Canon and Nikon Telephoto lenses.
 He created a couple of fun charts that take into account lens weight, maximum aperture and focal length and he came up with a graph that shows which manufacturer offers the best focal length to weight ratio.
 Give it a read, I thought this was great to share with our readers!

-When transporting your photo equipment, the weight of your lenses can play an important role, especially when travelling on foot or by airplane.
+When transporting your photo equipment, the weight of your lenses can play an important role, especially when traveling on foot or by airplane.
 To find out which telephoto lens gives you the best compromise between weight and reach, I created a few charts to compare all professional lenses of Nikon and Canon with focal lengths equal to or greater than 300mm (see the table further below).
 The following comparison should not be taken too seriously, but nonetheless might give you some valuable insight when deciding on a lens.

 1) Lens Weight